ellamrclo08/LBYCPG2_TeamInbox_FinalProject/README.md

 In order to properly run the website, you must perform the following steps.
 Follow them precisely in order to ensure that the program will run fine!
 Also make sure that you have a working version of python with pip, as well as django as the program was built using a django framework.
+Please refer to the Django website in order to properly install Django onto your device.

 1.)
 Downlaod the repository as a ZIP file.